 The Dial is a perfect project for those that like to build their own gear from scratch.
 You can purchase all the hardware yourself to build it.
 I have pre-assembled encoder and 3.5mm stereo jacks available with the required interface circuits and wiring harnesses pre-installed.
 The encoder and jack interface circuits provide “hard pull-ups” to 3.3 volts and RF filtering because the M5Dial does not provide these.
 If you want to wire your own, you can find the schematics on the CTR2 group’s File section under CTR2-Dial.

-One of the advantages to buying the encoder and/or jack assemblies from me is that they come with a free firmware license.
 If you want to build your unit entirely yourself you’ll need to purchase a firmware license at a minimal cost.
 The firmware runs in Demo mode without a license.
 In this mode, it runs for 15 minutes and then shuts down.
 Everything is fully functional but you can’t save settings and map changes so after 15 minutes you have to start over.

 But I Already Own a CTR2-MIDI